 Our strategic transformation is designed to refocus our Core Bank around market-leading businesses, which typically operate in growing markets with attractive return potential.
 Our Core Bank comprises our four core operating divisions, namely the Corporate Bank, the Investment Bank, the Private Bank, and Asset Management, together with the segment Corporate & Other.
-Revenues in our Core Bank of € 18.7 billion in the first nine months of 2020 increased by 8 % compared to the same period of last year.
+Revenues in our Core Bank of € 18.7 billion in the third quarter of 2020 increased by 8 % compared to the prior year quarter.